Roughing it in the Bush: Roughing It in the Bush

 Disorientation in a new environment, the dirty and exhausting physical demands of land-clearing and house raising, and the gossip and friction amongst the new settlers are explored in detail.
 Moodie added touches of humour, but there is an underlying irony to such passages, emphasizing the disconnect between immigrant illusions and Canadian realities.
 Moodie's treatment of the settler experience differed from the works published by her sister, Catharine Parr Traill.
 The Backwoods of Canada (1836), by Traill, presents a more "pragmatic and optimistic" account, stressing the "scientific" and the "factual" examination of settlement realities.

 Reception

 Roughing It in the Bush was well received by the public when it was published in the 1850s, with several editions being produced in both Britain and the United States.
 It was not until 1871 that the book was published in Canada, and Moodie was disappointed with its reception there.
 She was subject to some criticism, such as charges of anti-Canadian and anti-Irish bias, which she felt obliged to address in Life in the Clearings, where she asserts her love for the country resulting from the years of "comfort and peace" she had enjoyed since leaving the bush".
 Moodie's work remains a canonical work of Canadian literature, and is valued as much for its historic and cultural significance as for its literary merit.

+Criticism

+Writer, musician, and academic Leanne Betasamosake Simpson, a Mississauga Nishnaabeg (member of Alderville First Nation) responded to Roughing it in the Bush in 2020 via a counter-novel, Noopiming: The Cure for White Ladies (House of Anansi, 2020; University of Minnesota Press, 2021.)
+The blend of prose and poetry counters Moodie's logics of colonialism to reclaim Indigenous alternatives and aesthetics in critical response to English Canadian settler and author Susanna Moodie's 1852 memoir.
+Simpson writes about the daily labors of healing and Indigenous transformation.
+It asserts a future rooted in the still present past.
+Noopiming was short-listed for the Governor General's Literary Award for fiction in 2020.